Kyōtei: Kyōtei races

 Once a race begins, boats fight for the best position entering the first turn marker.
 Race winners are often decided on the very first turn of the race.
 The first boat across the line after three laps is the winner, with the first three finishers deciding the payouts for bets.

 If a boat causes interference with another boat, is involved in an accident or becomes disabled, the boat is disqualified (失格, shikkaku).
-No refunds are given for disqualified boats, unless all boats are disqualified for some reason.
+No refunds are given for disqualified boats, unless all boats are disqualified for some reason, unlike if a boat is scratched for missing the start too early or too late.

 Prior to the start of a race, competitors conduct a practice start and run a few laps around the course to practice their straight runs and cornering.
 These ensure that their boats are functioning properly, and also provide the betting public with useful information.
 During the practice, a straight run of 150 meters is timed for each boat and announced to the public.
 Also, competitors are not penalized for false or late starts during the practice run.

-Competitors are assigned an engine and a boat at random to use for race day.
-Competitors can tune their own engines between the exhibition run and the race.
-Up until 2012, they were also permitted to use their own propellers.